mogilivishal/collabot/README.md

 3) Forget Password
  Create Account Page (Sign Up Page)

- Login Page
+ ->Login Page

  After Login Main Home Page

-Board System:
+-> Board System:
 In a board you can create multiple lists and in a list you can add multiple cards

-Create a board
+->Create a board

   Under the board

- Create a list
+ ->Create a list

   Under the list

- Create Cards
+ ->Create Cards

  Also checkout the Live Demo at https://collabot.000webhostapp.com/